andrewjcouzens/dotcms-demo/README.md

 }
 ```

-- SSL: likely we require some ingress rule to redirect the traffic hitting the API server to go to the app instead.
+- SSL: likely we require some ingress configured to redirect the traffic hitting the API server to go to the app instead.
 - OBSERVATION: dotcms pod should wait for db pod to spin up before trying to connect

 #### Install into GCP